ilia3101/SpectralMeasurements/README.md

 - Lumix GF3
 - Pentax * IST DL

+I'm currently remeasuring the listed cameras with the current correctly working setup, and will upload once they are done.

-I have measured a few more cameras with a bad/old version of this setup, might upload that data to an 'old' folder.
+I have measured a few more cameras with a bad/old version of this setup, but I don't have access to those cameras anymore, so I won't be able to remeasure them.

 I'm always looking for more cameras.
-Anyone in the UK willing to send me theirs for measurement?
+Anyone want to send theirs for measurement?

 ## How it works